pylipp/financeager/README.md

 ### More on configuration

+By default, financeager uses a `tinydb` database.
+If you want to use an `sqlite` database, specify it in the configuration file:

+    [SERVICE]
+    database_type = sqlite

+**NOTE**: the `sqlite` back-end will become the default in v2.0.

-Besides specifying the backend to communicate with, you can also configure frontend options: the name of the default category (assigned when omitting the category option when e.g. adding an entry).
+You can also configure frontend options: the name of the default category (assigned when omitting the category option when e.g. adding an entry).
 The defaults are:

     [FRONTEND]
     default_category = unspecified